Earth-folk Craft Mentorship

 Emileigh crafts hand-tied brooms as both practical tools and meaningful objects, designed for everyday use and ceremonial spaces.
 Through classes, workshops, and retreats, she teaches traditional broom-making techniques with an emphasis on mindful craftsmanship and embodied learning.
 Her grounded, inclusive approach fosters confidence, curiosity, and connection while helping preserve and reimagine folk craft traditions for contemporary makers.

-Bee Beddingfield (pyrography)
+Bee Beddingfield (Pyrography)

 Bee Beddingfield is a self-taught professional pyrography artist and author of the book Creative Woodburning.
 She sells her hand-burned artwork, jewelry, and kitchenwares locally and online via her business BeeSymmetry Designs.